zoxpx/pxdocs/content/install-with-other/docker/stateful-applications/hadoopandhdfs/hadoop-and-hdfs.md

 Installation Step 1 Install DC/OS such that the management and head nodes are used as the DC/OS master nodes and the the Apollo 4200 worker nodes are the Mesos agent nodes.
 The Hadoop clusters will be scheduled on these nodes.

 Installation Step 2 Once DC/OS has been installed, deploy Portworx.
-First deploy the Portworx framework using the instructions detailed here: https://docs.portworx.com/scheduler/mesosphere-dcos/install.html
+First deploy the Portworx framework using the instructions [detailed here](content/install-with-other/dcos).

-Next, install the Portworx framework for Big Data by following the instructions detailed here: https://docs.portworx.com/scheduler/mesosphere-dcos/hadoop-hdfs.html
+Next, install the Portworx framework for Big Data by following the instructions [detailed here](/install-with-other/dcos/application-installs/hadoop-and-hdfs).

 Two-Rack Deployment Overview The picture below depicts this architecture deployed in a two-rack environment: